 - Low attention span

 In some cases, iron deficiency can also lead to anaemia or learning disabilities such as ADHD.
 However, iron supplements are readily available in many pharmaceuticals and can be used to combat iron deficiency.
-We also recommend fish oil tablets as they help to boost omega-3 levels and have been found to improve children's attention span.
+We also recommend fish oil tablets as they help boost omega-3 levels and have been found to improve children's attention span.

 2. Avoid preservatives & artificial colouring

 We recommend that the next time you pack a lunch for your child, try using food products with natural ingredients rather than prepackaged foods and soft drinks.
+Starting young will also encourage better eating habits as children grow up.

 3. Promote probiotics